 Best for: Living rooms, kitchens, and high-humidity areas like basements.

-The structural nature of engineered hardwood flooring remains a top option for 2025 due to its design that layers genuine hardwood on top with supporting layers below.
-The engineered wood floor design features greater stability because it resists warping in situations exposed to changing temperatures and moisture.
+The structural nature of engineered hardwood flooring remains a top option for 2026 due to its design that layers genuine hardwood on top with supporting layers below.
+Engineered hardwood adds a contemporary, sophisticated appearance to any home and is designed to last a lifetime.
+There are even types that are made from fast-renewable materials and green-certified to make them an eco-friendly option as well.

 You get the attractive visual appeal of authentic hardwood like oaks, hickory, maple, and more, together with matte finishing with strong structural properties at a budget-friendly cost.
-New versions of engineered hardwood flooring include click-lock systems, which enable homeowners to install it themselves.
+New versions of engineered hardwood flooring include click-lock systems, which enable homeowners to install it themselves, and it is easy to clean.

 2. Solid Hardwood Flooring